Wealth Club – Compelling investments for experienced investors

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

-The IHT service contains assets which are high risk and should only form part of a balanced portfolio, you should not invest money you cannot afford to lose.
-The service invests in illiquid assets which may be hard to sell or value.
-Before you invest, please read the Risks and Commitments and the offer documents carefully to ensure you fully understand the risks.
+The IHT service contains assets which generate moderate returns but are high risk.
+These assets should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.

-From 6 April 2026 100% IHT relief will be limited to the first £2.5 million of qualifying assets per individual (including private companies and agricultural property), with the remainder eligible for 50% IHT relief (an effective IHT rate of 20%).
+From 6 April 2026 100% IHT relief is limited to the first £2.5 million of qualifying assets per individual (including private companies and agricultural property), with the remainder eligible for 50% IHT relief (an effective IHT rate of 20%).
 Any amount of this allowance unused on death can be passed to a surviving spouse.

 Charges